nirsad/pubmedtrends/README.md

 # Project Description
 pubmedtrends.com succinctly describes the trends in medical literature.
 A simple word cloud appears on the website that shows the most frequently used words in the top trending articles on PubMed.
-A user may generate an updated word cloud at any time.
-# Instructions to emulate website on local server
-1. Clone this repository
-2. Install and update any dependencies outlined in "server.py"
-3. Run "server.py"
-4. Go to any browser and type in 127.0.0.1:5000 as the url (This is the default location of the python flask local server)
 # Process
 1. HTML is taken from PubMed's trending webpages using the Python requests library
 2. Titles from the trending articles are scraped from the HTML using Beautifulsoup